angryziber/synology-cast-photos/README.md

 - Specify registered app ID in *sender/config.js*
 - Open **http://your-nas-ip/sender** in your browser, start casting!

-Note: these php scripts here take advantage of [rawfs](http://github.com/angryziber/rawfs) running on the NAS making it possible to cast raw photos directly, without converting them to jpeg first.
+Note: these php scripts here can take advantage of [rawfs](http://github.com/angryziber/rawfs) running on the NAS making it possible to cast raw photos directly, without converting them to jpeg first.
 This is optional if your photos are already in jpeg format.

 There is also an [Android sender app](https://github.com/angryziber/synology-cast-photos-android) for controlling the casted photos instead of *html sender*.

-Photos are streamed as they are (without any resizing, etc on the NAS) because CPU of Chromecast is faster than Synology's.
+### Older Synologies

+If you own an older Synology with simple CPU that cannot resize/convert photos, you can use the `jpeg` branch.

-On my DS212j resizing a photo from Canon 5D mk2 takes about a minute with imagemagick, while Chromecast downloads 2.5Mb over local Wifi and fits the same image to the screen in just a couple of seconds.
+E.g. on DS212j resizing a photo from Canon 5D mk2 takes about a minute with imagemagick, while Chromecast downloads 2.5Mb over local Wifi and fits the same image to the screen in just a couple of seconds.

+Note, in the Releases there is an ARMv5 binary of ffmpeg that supports H264 encoding.
+It's slow, but works.